iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-8-AI-would-not-take-over-the-world.md

 ---
 layout: post
 comments: true
-title: Why AI would not take over the world
+title: Why AI is unlikely to take over the world
 ---

 One popular view on developments in the field of AI is that at some point it would lead to a scary scenario when self improving AI rebels against humanity and takes over the planet in order to allocate more resources for itself.